 To put it more plainly, digital asset management is a broad set of software solutions that help people store, manage, and share their content.
 A good way to think of it is DAM is more of an umbrella term that contains all of the other asset management terms underneath it including MAM, BAM, and VAM.

 How Are Video Assets Stored and Managed?

 The main struggle facing companies today is how they work with their video content.
-In many cases, they are using separate applications that aren’t integrated, disrupting their production workflow.
+In many cases, they use separate applications that aren’t integrated, disrupting their production workflow.
 This has several implications:

 - People must be trained on how to use all these different applications or else risk slowing down projects

-- Video content is stored in different file formats, making it difficult for teams to tack down
+- Video content is stored in different file formats, making it difficult for teams to track down

-- The contents of these video assets remain unknown or are tagged ineffectively, causing problems when searching for a particular file or scene and creates manual work if its use requires 3rd party approval
+- The contents of these video assets remain unknown or are tagged ineffectively, causing problems when searching for a particular file or scene and creating manual work if its use requires third-party approval